IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 * exercising a fiduciary duty to ensure that LLC has the financial and business stability that it needs to be able to meet the needs of the IETF, including adopting an annual budget, and as necessary incurring any debt or making other financial arrangements;

-* approving or entering into agreements that that meet a significant materiality threshold;
+* approving or entering into agreements that meet a significant materiality threshold;

 * exercising a legal duty to ensure that the LLC complies with any applicable tax and other laws;